 - damage to the kidneys

 This surgery is not used to treat prostate cancer.
-A radical prostatectomy is the main surgery used to treat prostate cancer.
-In a radical prostatectomy, the entire prostate gland is removed as well as certain other structures.
+If you have prostate cancer, you will likely need a radical prostatectomy.
+This procedure removes the entire prostate gland as well as other structures.

 Your doctor will do a thorough check of your health.
 If you have health conditions such as diabetes, heart disease, lung problems, or high blood pressure, they need to be under control before surgery.
-If your health is poor and you are unable to undergo anesthesia or surgery, a simple prostatectomy is unlikely to be your best option.
+If you’re in poor health and can’t undergo anesthesia or surgery, a simple prostatectomy is probably not your best option.

 Your doctor will order many tests and scans before your surgery to learn as much as possible about your condition.
 These will likely include:

 - blood tests to check for other health conditions

 - an ultrasound to get images of your prostate gland and nearby organs

 - a biopsy of the prostate, to obtain a small sample for analysis

 - a CT scan or MRI of your abdomen and pelvis

 Be sure to tell your doctor if you take any drugs or vitamins, especially any medicines that thin your blood.
 Blood-thinning medications can cause complications and excessive bleeding during surgery.
 Examples of these drugs and vitamins include: